StudioPetrikas/Saulala/README.md

 - Settings / Presets are deleted on app Uninstall

 ## Changelog:
+v0.8.4.4 - 2024/07/30
+- Fixed a bug that broke the clipping indicator
+- Potentially fixed a bug where Tint slider could break the pipeline
+- Fixed a bug where selecting "Common" export size would still export full-sized image
+- Removed duplicate file loading function. ~200 lines of code have been deleted.
+- Reworked 'Purity' from ground up.
+All camera files will now use (either provided or standard) matrices.
+(Previously, many dedicated-camera files had their matrices ignored).
+It is now once again a pre-formation and a post-formation operation.
+- Fixed some loading issues.
+Sometimes UI was choppy, or unintuitive
+- Added more credits to the 'About' page (please let me know if I got a name wrong)
+- Added AgX Resolve DCTL default hue rotations to the 'AgX / no sauce" sauce.
+- Slight tweak to Saulala Sauce
+- Purity is now "Purity+" (name pending) and moved up in the list of sliders.
+When increasing the value of the slider, it will gently increase Power (behind the scenes).
+If you feel it's too much, you can always reduce the Power afterwards using the Power slider.
+- Hopefully fixed a bug where double-clicking and triple-clicking a slider did not update the viewport.
+- Added "3x2" and "2x3" cropping aspect ratios
+- Fixed a bug where the cropping UI would show an incorrect 'selection', when an image was previously cropped using any 'locked' aspect ratio.
+- Cool/Warm balance and Pink/Green balance sliders now have a 'ramping' effect.
+(Should be more or less the same sensitivity at low values, and become really sensitive at high values)

 v0.8.3.1 - 2024/06/30
  - Added multi-threading (tiling) support.
 2x preview loads about 2-4x times faster which makes the sliders feel a bit more snappy
  - Reworked how sliders interact with the viewport.
 Viewport updates are now done on a separate thread, so the sliders should feel much smoother, which should result in a much more pleasing user-experience.